mirogon/docs/Blender/BlenderGameAssetCreation.md

 - ### Mark all beveled edges as sharp
 - ### Use seam at every sharp/beveled edge
 - ### Use Cage extrusion or a Cage object
-- ### Use Subsurf mod on low poly and set mean create on every edge to 1, so you have a high poly model with the same shape to get a better baking result
+- ### Use Subsurf mod on low poly and set mean crease on every edge to 1, so you have a high poly model with the same shape to get a better baking result
 - ### A Displacement mod after the sub mod can also help with the distortion problem

 <br>